edgardsoza/edgardsoza.github.io/README.md

 - How long did it take this?

-  - It took like 2 hours, contact form was easier than expected.
+  - It took like 15 hours, usually the beginning of the project is the hardest.

+- What is the project about?
+  - See my project information here: https://www.loom.com/share/374cd11aa5e94c42bc8fd69f2d559e30.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>